Identify your goals

 Your goals also should be specific.
 How much online support must a participant's proposal receive before it warrants attention?
 Participation platforms like We the People in the United States, g0v Join in Taiwan, and Decide Madrid in Spain each set specific thresholds of community support before key offices or decision-makers are obligated to respond.

-CitizenLab created this illustration of the decision-making cycle:
+Go Vocal (previously CitizenLab) created this illustration of the decision-making cycle:

 Generally speaking, the earlier you involve people in the decision- or policy-making process, the more substantive input they can provide.
-Early involvement also allows your institution to benefit from their insights before getting locked into a specific course of action.
+Early involvement also allows your institution to benefit from community insights before getting locked into a specific course of action.
 If you're just getting started, it might be easier to involve people later in the decision-making process.
 But be warned: They also may feel less motivated and positive about the experience if it feels like their engagement is welcomed only after major decisions are made.
-For example, there is a big psychological difference between deciding whether to fund a public park and then helping to design it, and voting on the name for a park that's already been approved.
+For example, there is a big difference between deciding whether to fund a public park and then helping to design it, and voting on the name for a park that's already been approved.

 Next: Try it out first

-Selecting a digital participation platform
+Previous: Selecting a digital participation platform